OliverEvans96/lotus/docs/source/output.rst

   are produced by :cpp:class:`ScalarWriter`.
   Each of these files are single-column data, one row per :cpp:class:`Frame`.
+  The first row in each file is the name of the file, without ".txt", and with '#' prepended.

 * The subdirectories of ``data`` are produced by :cpp:class:`ArrayWriter`.
-  Each subdirectory (there is currently only ``circlePoints``) contains one ``.txt`` file per :cpp:class:`Frame`, each of which contains multiple columns, with headers in the first line of each column.
+  Each subdirectory (there is currently only ``circlePoints``) contains one ``.txt`` file per :cpp:class:`Frame`, each of which contains multiple columns, with headers in the first line of each column with '#' prepended.
   For the ``circlePoints`` files, these are the :math:`r` and :math:`z` coordinates of the boundary points.